Skip to content

 int CRC_byte = 212; // 1 byte

-int end_bytes[] = {0x01, 0x02}; // 2 byte
+int end_bytes[] = {0x01, 0x02}; // 2 bytes

-Robot output packet (ROBOT -> PC)
+Robot output packet (robot → PC)

-uint8_t start_bytes[] = {0xff, 0xff, 0xff}; // 3 byte
+uint8_t start_bytes[] = {0xff, 0xff, 0xff}; // 3 bytes

 int len = 56; // 1 byte

-int Position_out[] = {255, 254, 253, 252, 251, 250}; // each joint is 3 bytes; total of 18 bytes
+int Position_out[] = {255, 254, 253, 252, 251, 250}; // 3 bytes each; 18 bytes total

-int Speed_out[] = {245, 244, 243, 242, 241, 240}; // each joint is 3 bytes; total of 18 bytes
+int Speed_out[] = {245, 244, 243, 242, 241, 240}; // 3 bytes each; 18 bytes total

 bool Homed[] = {1, 1, 1, 1, 1, 1, 1, 1}; // 1 byte